garrydzeng/filter.php/README.md

 # A Filter & Generator Library

-We create a domain specific language (called "PM1") that used to describe data structure.
+We create a data format (called "PM1") that used to describe data structure.

 ## Language Guide